What is Last Mile Carrier Tracking and How Does It Work?

 Rather than waiting for your customer to come to you with queries about delivery speed or order status, your brand should be proactive in bringing this information to them, whether that’s in the form of a tracking hub on your website or SMS updates they can subscribe to.

-Last mile carrier tracking is a critical element in the post-purchase experience that helps to alleviate delivery anxiety and prime customers for a smooth delivery experience.
+Last mile delivery tracking is a critical element in the post-purchase experience that helps to alleviate delivery anxiety and prime customers for a smooth delivery experience.
 By creating a customer-centric communications strategy that prioritizes convenience and real-time updates, your brand can leave shoppers with a favorable impression that drives them to purchase from you again in the future.